2DGD-F0TH/2DGD_F0TH/chapters/095_Glossary.md

 R
 --

+Race Condition
+: A condition where two or more threads are competing for a resource (variable, screen buffer, ...) and the order that the threads happen to take hold of such resource changes the result.

 Rootkit
 : Usually associated with malware, a rootkit is a software that manages to get access to reserved areas of an operating system, usually to hide its own, or other softwares' presence.